JonathanMEdwards/subtext10/doc/language.md

 ## Reflected links

 When a link is used inside a row of a table, it is often useful to have a _reflected_ link in each row of the target table that is its inverse.
 When a row in the source links to a row in the target, the target will link back to it, and vice-versa.
-In data modelling this is called a _relationship_.
+In data modeling this is called a _relationship_.
 For example:
 ```
 customers: tracked table {
   name: ''